 Undecided Major

 "What's your major?"
 If you are being asked this question and don't have an answer, this workshop is for you!
 Learn why it's important to decide on your major sooner rather than later.
-Also, discover the connection between majors and careers and leave with some strategies for deciding on a major
+Also, discover the connection between majors and careers and leave with some strategies for deciding on a major.

 Your First Semester: What to Expect as a New Student